 When Alert before low is set to on, you will receive an alert when you are approaching your low limit, making you aware of potential low glucose levels before they occur.
-Alert before low behaves differently depending on your SmartGuard suspend settings:
+Alert before low behaves differently depending on your SmartGuard suspend settings.

-- If Suspend before low is on, an Alert before low occurs when insulin is suspended. - If Suspend before low is off, an Alert before low occurs when the sensor predicts you will reach your low limit in 30 minutes.
+- If Suspend before low is on, you will be alerted when insulin is suspended. - If Suspend before low is off, you will be alerted when the sensor predicts you will reach your low limit in 30 minutes.

-SUSPEND BEFORE LOW...
+Suspend before low...